MichaelCade/90DaysOfDevOps/Days/day25.md

 ![](Images/Day25_Networking2.png)

 When you download the EVE-NG OVF Image it is going to be within a compressed file.
-Extract the contents out into its folder so it looks like.
+Extract the contents out into its folder so it looks like this.

 ![](Images/Day25_Networking3.png)

-Navigate to the location that you downloaded the EVE-NG OVF image to and begin the import.
+Navigate to the location where you downloaded the EVE-NG OVF image and begin the import.

 Give it a recognisable name and store the virtual machine somewhere on your system.